msheliga1/uriHW17GistRegexTutor/README.md

     Insert Screencastify (Chrome) Video and/or Screenshot X2 of deployment into readme file.

 ## Tools and Technologies Used
     Github - Branches not needed, but could use.
         - GitIgnore to keep NPM libraries out of gitHub repo.
-    NPM - Node Package Manager  (package.json)
+    GIST - A totally foreign way of sharing info such as:
-        fs - fileSystem
+        - code snippets
-        inquirer - Used for prompts (text, list, checkboxes, editor, etc.)
-        dotenv - for secure db password
-        mysql2 - dont forget the 2
-        express - ORM
+        - tutorials
-        sequelize - avoid rewriting common SQL queries mySQL - install is from the DEVIL!
-    SQL - Standard Query Language
-    Insomnia - Used for testing routes
-    Agile - Try to assign a little work at a time.
+        - directions : WOULDN"T DIRECTIONS FOR THIS PROJECT BE GREAT.
+        - other public or private info of your choosing.
+    Location: My gists are at: https://gist.github.com/msheliga1 .
+        - If there is an easy way to go from your github home page to your gists, NOT A ****ing person thought to include this info ANYWHERE (easy to find.)
+        - Yet another thing neither GitHub nor URI tells you!!!
+    Regex - Regular Expressions are a commoon CS way of searching.

 ## Acceptance Criteria
 -----------------------
-Tutorial with buttons and description using GIST.
+Tutorial with TOC, links and descriptions, using GIST.

 Regex Tutorial
 open the tutorial => see